 Workplace violence is the leading cause of job-related deaths.
 Knowing the signs and behaviors of a potentially violent employee will help ensure workplace safety.
 This training will explain how to recognize the potential signs of a violent employee and what a manager can do to address the issue.

-Raising Awareness of Substance Abuse
+Raising Awareness of Substance Use Disorder

 Sixty percent of all sub-standard job performance and forty percent of industrial accidents are related to substance abuse.
 It is every employee’s responsibility to maintain a safe, secure and productive work environment.
 One way to do this is to maintain a substance-free workplace.
 Learn to recognize the symptoms of substance abuse and how to help an at-risk employee.